planetf1/maestro-knowledge/cli/README.md

 # Maestro Knowledge CLI

-A command-line interface for interacting with the Maestro Knowledge MCP server.
+A command-line interface for interacting with the Maestro Knowledge MCP server with support for YAML configuration and environment variable substitution.

 ## Features